corydodt/Hypy/README.txt

 Because of this change, and some other minor, Python-enhancing differences between the APIs, I have deliberately renamed all the classes and methods supported by Hypy, to prevent confusion.
-If you know Python and are already familiar with Hyper Estraier, you should now visit the Hypy reference documentation to learn the new names of functions.
+If you know Python and are already familiar with Hyper Estraier, you should now visit the `API docs`_ to learn the new names of functions.
 In general, though, "est_someclass_foo_bar" takes a byte string in Hyper Estraier, but becomes "HSomeClass.fooBar" in Hypy and takes Unicode text.

 What's not Supported in Hypy vs. Hyper Estraier